-- (1) Students must register for every piece of module-specific assessment by a date set by the board of examiners in accordance with the provisions set out by the board of examiners. - (2) 1A student can only be admitted to module-specific assessment if he/she: - 1. is enrolled at the University of Tübingen in the relevant Master's program, and - 2. has not lost the right to be examined in the relevant Master's program or in a comparable degree program at an institution of higher education, and - 3. has not failed, with no option to repeat, a Master's or final examination in the relevant degree program or in a comparable degree program at an institution of higher education, and - 4. meets any further necessary prerequisites set out in the Special Provisions.
+(1) Students must register for every piece of module-specific assessment by a date set by the examination board in accordance with the provisions set out by the examination board.

+(2) 1A student can only be admitted to module-specific assessment if he/she:

+- 1. meets the requirements for admission to this degree course and is enrolled at the University of Tübingen in the relevant subject of the Master's program, - 2. has not lost the right to be examined in the relevant subject of the Master's program or in a comparable degree program at an institution of higher education, - 3. has not failed, with no option to repeat, a Master's or final examination in the relevant subject or in a comparable degree program at an institution of higher education, - 4. meets any further necessary prerequisites set out in the Special Provisions.

-2Equivalent degree programs are business management, political economy or economic science Bachelor's, Master's, or diploma degree programs at institutes of higher education covered by the German Framework Act for Higher Education (HRG); the board of examiners will decide on the equivalency of further degree programs.
-3In an equivalent degree program, this is only valid for the loss of the right to be examined in exams or modules which are also required in the relevant degree program at the Department of Economics under these exam regulations.
+2Equivalent degree programs are Politics, Social Science or European Studies Bachelor's, Master's, or diploma degree programs at institutes of higher education covered by the German Framework Act for Higher Education (HRG); the board of examiners will decide on the equivalency of further degree programs.

-- (3) 1The board of examiners will decide on admission to a piece of module-specific assessment.
+(3) 1The examination board will decide on admission to a piece of module-specific assessment.
 2If admission is denied, the student will receive written notification of this within four weeks; this notification must include reasons for the denial and instructions on the right to appeal.
-3Admission will be denied if: - 1. the requirements set out in (2) are not met, or - 2. the application is incomplete and the missing documents were not submitted on time.
+3Admission will be denied if:

+1. the requirements set out in (2) are not met,

+2. the application is incomplete and the missing documents were not submitted on time.
 4Admission may also be denied if the student in the relevant subject of the Master's program or in a comparable degree course under (2) is involved in a current examination process.
 5No other reasons for denial are permitted.

-§ 12 Verbal assessment
+§ 12 Oral assessment

-- (1) 1Oral assessment may be conducted in the form of oral exams, presentations, colloquia.
-2Other forms of assessment may be designated in the module handbook. - (2) 1During verbal assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
+(1) 1Oral assessment may be conducted in the form of oral exams, presentations.
+2Further forms of assessment may be designated in the module handbook.

+(2) 1During verbal assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
 2Oral exams also aim to determine whether the candidate has broad-based basic knowledge.
 3In addition the candidate may be given the opportunity to nominate special themes as the object of his/her oral exam.
-4The duration of an oral examination is usually between 15 and 30 minutes per candidate.
-5No observer is to be present. - (3) 1An official record must be kept of the main subject-matter and the main results of the oral exam; this official record must be signed by the examiner and, insofar as an observer is consulted, also by the observer.
+4The duration of an oral examination is usually 30 minutes per candidate.
+5The oral examination takes place in the presence of an observer.

+(3) 1An official record must be kept of the main subject-matter and the main results of the oral exam.
+This official record must be signed by the examiner and, insofar as an observer is consulted, also by the observer.
 2The result of the oral examination is to be communicated to the candidate at the conclusion of the oral exam.